 The Modern Wing itself is dominated by a feeling of lightness and air.
 Its flying-carpet canopy hovers over the building and captures and directs light into the third-floor galleries.
 Its double-paned glass curtain wall conserves energy and maintains ideal gallery conditions.
 And the Nichols Bridgeway, an airy bridge that soars 620 feet to the third floor of the Modern Wing, connects two hubs of Chicago’s civic life, the Modern Wing and Millennium Park.
 This quality of lightness lends a sense of tranquility to the galleries.
 As Piano has noted, “It is not enough for the light to be perfect,” he said.
 “You also need calm, serenity, and even a voluptuous quality linked to contemplation of works of art.”

 The Art Institute is grateful to have worked with an architect of such caliber.
-As James Cuno, President and Eloise W. Martin Director states, “Without question, Piano is the greatest museum architect of our time.
+As James Cuno, then-President and Eloise W. Martin Director stated, “Without question, Piano is the greatest museum architect of our time.
 His mastery of scale and proportion, dedication to natural light, and commitment to the importance of museums in the cultural and social life of urban communities is without parallel.”

 Modern Wing architect Renzo Piano.